HUC-JIR Presents Doctor of Divinity, honoris causa, to

-Rabbi David Ellenson, President of Hebrew Union College-Jewish Institute of Religion, awarded Rabbi Susan G. Warshell with the Doctor of Divinity at Graduation Ceremonies in Cincinnati on Sunday, June 6, 2010 at Isaac M. Wise Temple (8329 Ridge Road, Cincinnati).
-Rabbi Warshell was honored for 25 years of scholarly distinction as an alumna of HUC-JIR.
+Rabbi David Ellenson, President of Hebrew Union College-Jewish Institute of Religion, awarded Rabbi Barbara Sobel Goldman-Wartell with the Doctor of Divinity at Graduation Ceremonies in New York on Thursday, April 29, 2010, at Congregation Emanu-El of the City of New York.
+Rabbi Goldman-Wartell was honored for 25 years of scholarly distinction as an alumna of HUC-JIR.

 Founded in 1875, Hebrew Union College–Jewish Institute of Religion is the nation’s oldest institution of higher Jewish education and the academic, spiritual, and professional leadership development center of Reform Judaism.
 HUC-JIR educates men and women for service to American and world Jewry as rabbis, cantors, educators, and nonprofit management professionals, and offers graduate programs to scholars and clergy of all faiths.
 With centers of learning in Cincinnati, Jerusalem, Los Angeles, and New York, HUC-JIR’s scholarly resources comprise the renowned Klau Library, The Jacob Rader Marcus Center of the American Jewish Archives, research institutes and centers, and academic publications.
 In partnership with the Union for Reform Judaism and the Central Conference of American Rabbis, HUC-JIR sustains the Reform Movement’s congregations and professional and lay leaders.
 HUC-JIR’s campuses invite the community to cultural and educational programs illuminating Jewish history, identity, art, and archaeology, and fostering interfaith and multiethnic understanding.